CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-3-azure-arc-data-services/AzureArc-DirectMode.md

    ```
    az connectedk8s connect --name Arc-Data-Demo-DirectMode --resource-group azure-arc
    ```
+   > **Info:** In the above step, you have connected your existing Azure kubernetes cluster to Azure Arc, to get the available AKS cluster deployed on azure, you can use the command ```az aks list```.

    > **Note:** We have already defined your Cluster name and Azure resource group name in the above commands.
-If you are trying this in your subscription, please make sure that you have entered the correct details.This can take upto 2 mintues toc complete.
+If you are trying this in your subscription, please make sure that you have entered the correct details.This can take upto 5 mintues to complete.

 1. Once the previous command is executed successfully, the provisioning state in output will show as succeeded.